All Products

 Important

-An ALB instance supports a maximum of 25 additional certificates.
-The number of certificates managed by an ALB instance typically equals the total number of certificates that are added to all listeners of the ALB instance, which includes certificates associated with ALB Ingresses.
-For more information about how to calculate the ALB quotas, see Methods to calculate ALB quotas.
+An ALB instance supports a maximum of 25 certificates.
+The total count equals the sum of all certificates associated with all listeners, including those configured through Ingresses.
+For more information, see Methods to calculate ALB quotas.

 Prerequisites